 The information on this page is not meant to replace medical advice, nor am I advocating that anyone should try this.
 You should always consult a doctor/nutritionalist before attempting diets or treatments.

 My current diet looks like this:

-- Bananas, blueberries, strawberries, watermelon (fruits)
+- Bananas, blueberries, strawberries (fruits)

 - water, fruit smoothies (beverages)

 All that you see above is “as is,” meaning I don’t add condiments, seasonings, etc. to them.
 I pretty much eat a bland diet.
 Watch the two videos below for an explanation of how I arrived at this diet, as well as what my current diet looks like:

 Now, the above information is current as of 5/7/12.
 The information below is a collection of posts over a 3-4 year period as I tried to determine whether or not diet was causing my eczema, hives, and stomach issues.
 Again, these are outdated, but kept here for reference:

 Doctors are unsure what causes Cholinergic Urticaria to develop.
 There are many theories of the cause of hives ranging from autoimmune disorders, food intolerances, allergens, & more.